 We EmbracE Different Perspectives

 Our life experiences, beliefs and values shape who we are and how we interact in the world.
-For example, my life lens is from the point of view of a white woman of privilege born and raised in Colorado and the studio owner, means that I regularly question my responsibility to and for issues like gentrification, racism, advocacy and activism.
-As a yogi, it means I strive to be aware of how my actions affect other people and what it means to truly embrace inclusivity.
+For example, my life lens is from the point of view of a white woman of privilege born and raised in Colorado and as the studio owner, means that I regularly question my responsibility to and for issues like gentrification, racism, advocacy and activism.
+As a yogi, it means I strive to be aware of how my actions affect other people and what it means to truly embrace and work toward inclusivity.
 As a mother, it means I feel a responsibility to raise a kind, brave, and mindful child.

 We all have bias - both implicit and explicit.
 As a studio and teachers, we do our best to be aware of the bias we bring to our interactions and experiences.
 This - just like our yoga journey - is evolving.
 It takes practice, a willingness and commitment to try and view things from a different lens than our own.